 Tehran Seeks Multilateral Intervention

-In his discussion with Modi, Pezeshkian called on the BRICS bloc of major emerging economies to play an independent role in halting aggression against Iran.
-The Iranian president specifically appealed to the group—which includes Brazil, Russia, India, China, and South Africa—to demonstrate political will and distance itself from Western-backed military initiatives in the region.
-This appeal underscores Tehran's effort to build alternative diplomatic alliances beyond traditional power structures.
+Pezeshkian called on BRICS nations to play an independent role in halting aggression against Iran.
+He appealed to the bloc—including Brazil, Russia, India, China, and South Africa—to distance itself from Western-backed military initiatives.
+This underscores Tehran's effort to build alternative diplomatic alliances.

 Regional Security Framework Proposed

-Separately, Pezeshkian proposed a comprehensive regional security framework comprising West Asian countries to ensure peace without foreign interference.
-Under this proposal, nations within the region would collectively address security concerns and resolve disputes through dialogue rather than external military intervention.
-Iranian officials believe such an arrangement would address root causes of instability and reduce dependence on outside powers that Tehran claims have historically exacerbated regional conflicts.
+Separately, Pezeshkian proposed a comprehensive regional security framework comprising West Asian countries.
+Under this proposal, nations would collectively address security concerns through dialogue rather than external military intervention.
+Iranian officials believe this would reduce dependence on outside powers that Tehran claims have exacerbated regional conflicts.

 Modi Condemns Attacks on Critical Infrastructure